frankframework/frank-manual/docs/source/deploying/security.rst

 The previous section was about fine-tuning the Frank!Framework.
 You learned about the DTAP stage and about setting properties.
 This section continues about fine-tuning the Frank!Framework.
 You will learn how to restrict access to the Frank!Console.
 On your production environment this is important, because you want to protect the integrity of your data and you do not want unauthorized users to read customer data.

-In this section you will edit configuration files of Apache Tomcat.
-You do not need a manual deployment of the Frank!Framework.
+When you use Apache Tomcat as your application server, you configure security by editing the Apache Tomcat configuration files.
+You do not need a manual deployment of Apache Tomcat to practice.
 Instead you will use the Frank!Runner which installs Apache Tomcat automatically, and then you will change the Apache Tomcat files manually.
-This section is a tutorial: you can follow the instructions below to get hands-on experience.
-Alternatively, you can just read along.
-All information you need will be provided in the Frank!Manual.
+Please do not take this approach for your production environment.
+The Frank!Runner sometimes overwrites your security edits.

 Tutorial on setting up security
 -------------------------------